Cyfrin/Updraft/courses/security/6-thunder-loan/49-section-6-recap/+page.md

 Something we didn't actually touch on, but I _do_ want to mention briefly, is the concept of `malicious scope`.

-It may be the case that a protocol approaches you for an audit and they provide you scope, but intentially leave malicious code _outside of scope_ - try your best to sniff these out.
+It may be the case that a protocol approaches you for an audit and they provide you scope, but intentionally leave malicious code _outside of scope_ - try your best to sniff these out.

 Protocols that you audit resulting in rug pulls is going to look bad on you, so defend yourself and be cautious!